talhagul-eriklab/full-stack-open-mern/README.md

 <h3>Set up environment variables:</h3>

-Create a .env file in the root directory with the following variables:
+Create a .env file in the backend root directory with the following variables:

 PORT=3001<br/>
 MONGODB_URI=your_mongodb_connection_string<br/>